 Pictographs & Petroglyphs of the Shuswap, Kootenay & Vancouver Island BC, an account of visits to various sites in British Columbia’s Shuswap, Kootenay and Vancouver Island regions.
 In BC, more than 500 examples of either pictographs or petroglyphs (ancient rock paintings or carvings) have been discovered.
 This is more than any other province in Canada.

-Many of the pictograph sites in the Shuswap are found on large rock walls above water and are therefore not easily accessible to everyone.
+In the Shuswap region, many of the pictograph sites are found on large rock walls above water and are therefore not easily accessible to everyone.
 Given how well known some of these sites are to locals and summer tourists boating on the lakes in the region, they are in remarkable good conditions.

 The Kootenay’s Slocan Lake features more than one dozen sites along is vast rocky shorelines.
 In the past, there have been reports of some vandalism by a teenage party at Slocan Lake but little information is available on the web about the incident.